-Teachers employed on a day-to-day, or other short notice basis, must be paid in accordance with the provisions of the STPCD (2010 and as amended from time to time) on a daily basis calculated on the assumption that a full working year consists of 195 days; periods of employment for less than a day being calculated pro-rata.
+Teachers employed on a day-to-day, or other short notice basis, must be paid in accordance with the provisions of the STPCD on a daily basis calculated on the assumption that a full working year consists of 195 days; periods of employment for less than a day being calculated pro-rata.
 Teachers who work less than a full day will be hourly paid and will also have their salary calculated as an annual amount which will then be divided by 195 then divided again by 6.48 (1265 hours/195 days) to arrive at the hourly rate.